-Helping care for your wound - Information for Patients Information Leaflet
+Helping care for your wound

 The Liverpool Women's Foundation Trust is committed to giving the best care for all patients.
-We hope you have a trouble free journey after your surgery.
+We hope you have a trouble-free journey after your surgery.

 Your wound will have a dressing on; this will have been put on in Theatre.
 Any professional healthcare worker wishing to see your wound or remove stitches/clips will wash their hands before and after changing your dressing.
 They will also wear sterile gloves during the procedure to help prevent wound infection.